ascending-llc/AWS_Lab_ApiGateway_Cognito_Lambda/README.md

 # Integrate ApiGateway and Lambda function with Cloudformation

-Deploy the **Api_Lambda.yaml** file in cloudformation folder with AWS CloudFormation.
+Deploy the **ApiGateway_Lambda.yaml** file in cloudformation folder with AWS CloudFormation.
 An Invoke URL will be found in Outputs Part, which will trigger lambda function and return visitors' current IP address.

 # Leverage Cognito as sign-up and sign-in tools

+### Add AWS Cognito as authorizor

+Update current Cloudformation Template with **ApiGateway_Lambda_Cognito.yaml**, try revisiting the URL and you will get an unauthorized message.